CO2 Spray Cleaning for Removing Particles from Surfaces

 - No residue left behind on part

-CO2 spray cleaning is a highly effective particle removal technology that is commonly used in a wide range of industries including optics, HDD, surface preparation, electronics, and many others.
-Key features of this effective cleaning technology include the ability to remove a wide range of particulate matter without condensation, without abrasion, without residue, and without touching.
+CO2 spray cleaning is a highly effective particle removal technology that is commonly used in a wide range of industries including optics, surface preparation, electronics, Hard Disk Drives and more.

-A small quantity of liquid phase CO2 is injected and mixed with a heated and pressure-regulated inert propellant gas to form a homogeneous cleaning spray mixture having both a controllable spray composition and cleaning energy.
-Depending upon the geometry of the mixing nozzle assembly, spray mix ratio, propellant pressure and temperature, the cleaning energy delivered to the substrate is completely adjustable.
+CO2 snow cleaning uses a spray of solid particles of carbon dioxide, or dry ice, mixed with a heated and pressure-regulated inert propellant gas.
 Solid CO2 particles impact the substrate at high velocities to produce a high shear stress on surface contaminants.
 This action creates a chemically active solid phase, providing efficient and effective removal of particulate matter, inorganic residues, and organic thin film contamination.
-After making contact with the contamination and the surface, the solid CO2 particles sublime, leaving no trace of this cleaning agent.
-The residues are removed from the cleaning zone through an integrated ventilation system.
+After removing the contamination from the surface, the CO2 particles sublime, leaving no trace.
+Depending upon the nozzle assembly, spray settings, propellant pressure, and temperature, the cleaning energy delivered to the substrate is completely adjustable.

-- High particle velocities penetrate the “boundary layer”, delivering cleaning to the substrate;
+- Penetrates the “boundary layer”, delivering cleaning to the substrate.

-- Low “hardness” of CO2 particles yields a non-abrasive cleaning process that can be used on a wide variety of substrates;
+- Low “hardness” of CO2 particles yields a non-abrasive cleaning process.

-- Key process variables can by dialed in by various nozzles, pressures, temperatures and flow rates;
+- Process variables can by tuned by various nozzles, pressures, temperatures, and flow rates.

 - Thin organic surface layers can be effectively removed.

-This technology is easily adapted to manual spot cleaning, automated in-line or island cleaning systems, and in-tool cleaning applications.
+- Easily adapted to automated in-line or island cleaning systems, and in-tool cleaning applications.